 Embark on an unforgettable 15-day journey through Vietnam, traveling from the vibrant south to the historic north.
 Start in dynamic Saigon, cruise through the lush waterways of the Mekong Delta, and head to the central coast to explore the charming ancient town of Hoi An and the imperial city of Hue.
 Ride an overnight train to Ninh Binh, where you'll marvel at the inland landscapes known as "Halong Bay on land."
-Continue to Pu Luong and Mai Chau to explore the land of the Thai ethnic group, before heading to Hanoi to experience the bustling capital's rich culture and mouthwatering street food, then cap off your adventure with the stunning natural beauty of Lan Ha Bay.
+Continue to Pu Luong and Mai Chau to explore the land of the Thai ethnic group, before heading to Hanoi to experience the bustling capital's rich culture, then cap off your adventure with the stunning natural beauty of Lan Ha Bay.

 Upon your arrival at Tan Son Nhat Airport in Ho Chi Minh City, our local guide and driver will warmly welcome you at the pickup area.
 You’ll then be transferred to your hotel in the city.

-9:00 AM: Pick up from your hotel to The Independence Palace, once used as the home - office of the Presidents of South Vietnam.
+9:00 AM: Pick up from your hotel to Independence Palace, once used as the home - office of the Presidents of South Vietnam.
 Our visit includes the North Vietnamese tank which effectively attacked the palace in 1975 to bring the controversial Vietnam War to an end and the five-story palace with its rooms have been preserved in their late 1960s, 1970s style and a bunker basement.

 Continue Visit Quan Am Pagoda, one of the oldest pagodas in city and dedicated to Guan Yin, elements of Taoism, and the folk worship of the "Queen of Heaven".